Middle School Science at St. John School

 - All of us will have a much better year if we always remember to be respectful towards everyone.

-- Please, never show up for class unprepared.
-Always bring your binder, your notebook, and your science textbook.
+- Please, never show up for class materially unprepared.
+Always have your binder, your notebook, a pen or pencil, and a laptop or tablet.